 to the graduate level.
 This work is supplemented by courses taught in

 English on Greek and Roman civilization and on particular topics (e.g.,

 Tragedy and Comedy, Greek Religion, Age of Augustus, Women and Gender,

-THE MAJOR IN CLASSICS: The requirements for the Major in Classics are 18 credits in Greek or Latin above the 1000-level; six credits in the other classical language; and 12 credits of related courses chosen in consultation with the Director of Undergraduate Studies.
-For the concentration in Greek six of these twelve hours of related courses must include HIEU 2031 (Greek History) and CLAS 2010 (Greek Civilization) or CLAS 2020 (Roman Civilization).
-For the concentration in Latin they must include HIEU 2041 (Roman History) and either CLAS 2010 or 2020.
-Other related courses may be additional courses in Latin and Greek or courses on classical antiquity in areas such as art, history, and religion.
+THE MAJOR IN GREEK: The requirements for the Major in Classics with a Greek concentration are 18 credits in Greek above the 1000-level; at least 6 credits in Latin; and 12 credits of related courses chosen in consultation with the Director of Undergraduate Studies.
+Six of these twelve hours of related courses must include HIEU 2031 (Greek History) and CLAS 2010 (Greek Civilization) or CLAS 2020 (Roman Civilization).
+Other related courses may be additional courses in Latin and Greek, or courses on classical antiquity in areas such as art, history, and religion.